blackstork-io/fabric/docs/plugins/microsoft/data-sources/microsoft_security.md

 {{< breadcrumbs 2 >}}

-{{< plugin-resource-header "blackstork/microsoft" "microsoft" "v0.4.2" "microsoft_graph" "data source" >}}
+{{< plugin-resource-header "blackstork/microsoft" "microsoft" "v0.4.2" "microsoft_security" "data source" >}}

 ## Description
-The `microsoft_graph` data source queries Microsoft Graph API.
+The `microsoft_security` data source queries Microsoft Security API.

 ## Installation

-To use `microsoft_graph` data source, you must install the plugin `blackstork/microsoft`.
+To use `microsoft_security` data source, you must install the plugin `blackstork/microsoft`.

 To install the plugin, add the full plugin name to the `plugin_versions` map in the Fabric global configuration block (see [Global configuration]({{< ref "configs.md#global-configuration" >}}) for more details), as shown below: